Perturbative $S$-matrix unitarity ($S^{\dagger}S=1$) in $R_{\mu \nu} ^2$ gravity: Discussion

-5. {\it Discussion} We suggested in Ref.~\cite{Abe:2018rwb} that $S$-matrix unitarity can be a guideline to renormalizability, and we have shown in this letter that it is true in gravitational theory.
+We suggested in our previous work\cite{Abe:2018rwb} that $S$-matrix unitarity can be a guideline to renormalizability, and we have shown in this letter that it is true in gravitational theory.
+Hence, in $R_{\mu\nu}^2$ gravity, which is a renormalizable theory, the perturbative $S$-matrix unitarity is satisfied due to the symmetry.
+On the other hand, if something violating the symmetry is introduced, the perturvative $S$-matrix unitarity does not hold.
+It is consistent with the fact that such a theory is not renormalizable\cite{FIIK1,FIIK2}.
 If a kinetic term in the action is degenerate, such as that in gauge theory, because the power counting theorem does not work, the proof of renormalizability is hard.
-Renormalizability of the quadratic gravity was proved by Stelle \cite{Stelle} in BRST method, where additional degrees of freedom, BRST ghosts and gauge modes, to on-shell physical states need to be introduced.
+Renormalizability of the quadratic gravity was proved by Stelle \cite{Stelle} in BRST method, where additional degrees of freedom, BRST ghosts and gauge modes, need to be introduced.
 On the other hand, the discussion of $S$-matrix unitarity done here is at the tree level, and hence it does not involve unphysical modes.
-Hence, the discussion of renormalizability often involves unphysical degrees of freedom, but that of $S$-matrix unitarity does not.
-The result is an evidence of our conjecture that the conditions for $S$-matrix unitarity and renormalizability are identical.
+That is to say, the discussion of renormalizability often involves unphysical degrees of freedom, but that of $S$-matrix unitarity does not.
+The result is an evidence of our conjecture that the conditions for $S$-matrix unitarity at tree level and renormalizability are identical.
 Although our conjecture is not proved completely yet, it is useful to study renormalizability of various theories; the on-shell amplitude at tree level would show renormalizability in full order.

 Two-graviton scattering in the quadratic gravity is expected to satisfy $S$-matrix unitarity too.
 We leave the project to demonstrate it in future work.